-Standards of Academic Progress:

-A student receiving Veterans Administration Educational Benefits must maintain a minimum grade point average of 2.0 for monthly grades earned.

-A VA student whose monthly GPA falls below a 2.0 at the end of any calendar month will be placed on VA Academic Warning.

-A student on VA Academic Warning who earns below a 2.0 GPA for a calendar month of enrollment will be placed on VA Academic Probation.

-A student on VA Academic Probation who still does not meet a 2.0 GPA for that calendar months must be withdrawn from the program and reported to the VA as terminated.
+Quantitative Standards:

+TERM CREDIT HOURS PACE

+Mid-point of Term 1 5 out of 7 67%

+End of Term 1 9 out of 14 67%

+Mid-point of Term 2 14 out of 21 67%

+End of Term 2 19 out of 28 67%
-VA Academic Warning: If at any evaluation point a student fails to meet the attendance, qualitative or quantitative standards in this section they will be placed on written VA Academic Warning and notified by the Education Office of the steps needed to be removed from this status before the next evaluation point.

-VA Academic Probation: If at any evaluation point a student who is on VA Academic Warning fails to meet the attendance, qualitative or quantitative standards in this section at an evaluation point will be placed on written VA Academic Probation and notified by the Education Office, in an Academic Plan, of the steps needed to be removed from this status before the next evaluation point.

-VA Academic Probation Appeal: A student may appeal their VA Academic Probation by submitting a letter of explanation to the Education Office along with any needed supporting documentation within 2 calendar days of their VA Academic Probation notification.
-This appeal will be reviewed by the

-Education Office and in special circumstances a VA Academic Probation may be lowered to VA Academic Warning.
+- VA Academic Warning: If at any evaluation point a student fails to meet the attendance, qualitative or quantitative standards in this section they will be placed on written VA Academic Warning and notified by the Education Office of the steps needed to be removed from this status before the next evaluation point. - VA Academic Probation: If at any evaluation point a student who is on VA Academic Warning fails to meet the attendance, qualitative or quantitative standards in this section at an evaluation point will be placed on written VA Academic Probation and notified by the Education Office, in an Academic Plan, of the steps needed to be removed from this status before the next evaluation point. - VA Academic Probation Appeal: A student may appeal their VA Academic Probation by submitting a letter of explanation to the Education Office along with any needed supporting documentation within 2 calendar days of their VA Academic Probation notification.
+This appeal will be reviewed by the Education Office and in special circumstances a VA Academic Probation may be lowered to VA Academic Warning.
 Appeals for attendance standards will be limited to 5 per program.
-Appeals for qualitative and/or quantitative standards will be limited to 2 per program.

-Termination and Withdrawal: If at any evaluation point a student who is on VA Academic Probation for failure to meet the attendance, qualitative or quantitative standards in this section fails to complete their Academic Plan by the next evaluation point they must be withdrawn from the program for violation of the attendance and/or academic standard policy and reported to the VA as terminated.

-Re-Enrollment: In the event a student who has been dropped from the program wishes to re-enroll, all policies and procedures concerning admission to the program set forth in this catalog apply with the following additional provisions:

-- (a) The student will receive transfer credits for credit hours successfully completed during their initial enrollment in the program - (b) Students will be charged tuition only for credits remaining to be completed upon re-enrollment.
+Appeals for qualitative and/or quantitative standards will be limited to 2 per program. - Termination and Withdrawal: If at any evaluation point a student who is on VA Academic Probation for failure to meet the attendance, qualitative or quantitative standards in this section fails to complete their Academic Plan by the next evaluation point they must be withdrawn from the program for violation of the attendance policy and reported to the VA as terminated. - Re-Enrollment: In the event a student who has been dropped from the program wishes to re-enroll, all policies and procedures concerning admission to the program set forth in this catalog apply with the following additional provisions: - o (a) The student will receive transfer credits for credit hours successfully completed during their initial enrollment in the program - o (b) Students will be charged tuition only for credits remaining to be completed upon re-enrollment.